DustinBrett/daedalOS/README.md

 ## Current Focus

 - Windows
+  - Redo cascade logic
   - Maximized mobile is not accounting for taskbar
-  - Redo cascade logic
-  - Title text should truncate at far right of titlebar
   - Disable top resize handle on mobile to improve dragging

 ## System